 -Doctorate with teaching experience or 10 years in the field

 The Behavior Analyst Certification Board offers Board Certified Behavior Analyst (BCBA) and Board Certified Assistant Behavior Analyst (BCaBA) credentials.
-After earning initial certification, certified behavior analysis professionals must maintain certification annually through continuing education credits and by demonstrating ethics and professionalism.
+After earning initial certification, certified behavior analysis professionals must maintain certification by completing continuing education credits and by demonstrating ethics and professionalism.

 Board Certified Behavior Analyst

 Board certified behavior analysts conduct behavioral assessments and provide analytic interpretations of those behaviors.
 Eligibility to sit for the BCBA exam requires a master's degree and at least 1,500 hours of supervised work experience.
-Students can fulfill training requirements through 225 hours of graduate-level courses in areas such as behavioral assessment, ethical considerations, intervention strategies and experimental evaluation of interventions or through a full-time teaching position that includes teaching basic principles of behavior and ethics.
+Students can fulfill training requirements through 270 hours of graduate-level courses in areas such as behavioral assessment, ethical considerations, intervention strategies, and experimental evaluation of interventions or through a full-time teaching position that includes teaching basic principles of behavior analysis.